/about/vision/PublishingImages/Mural.jpg

 Our Student Body and Community

 The school accepts only a small fraction of over 1,890 applicants each year who undertake the stringent admissions process of national auditions and interviews.
-Students apply and enter one of fifteen undergraduate (BFA) majors or two graduate (MFA) programs.
+Students apply and enter one of fifteen undergraduate (BFA) majors or a graduate (MFA) program in Acting or Intimacy Professionals for Theatre & Cinema Certification.
 The current enrollment numbers approximately 460 students from around the United States and several other countries.
 The faculty/student ratio of one-to-six allows for the continuous interaction and supervision essential for professional theatre training.
 A majority of the faculty and staff maintain their connections and professional work in all aspects of Chicago's renowned and thriving theatre industry.